osteele/imu-tools/README.md

 Notes](https://paper.dropbox.com/doc/MicroPython-Development--Ai1pmnXzhBdkxZ6SuEPMTDiDAg-sAf2oqgmH5yIbmx27kZqs)
 contains notes on developing MicroPython on the ESP.

-## Examples
+## Running the Demos

 Run `pipenv run webserver` to start a web server.

 <http://127.0.0.1:8000> displays a directory of the other web pages in this
 directory.

-<http://127.0.0.1:8000> displays a live D3 graph of the orientation coordinates.
+<http://127.0.0.1:8000/barchart.html> displays a live bar chart of sensor data.

 <http://127.0.0.1:8000/chart.html> uses HighCharts to display another live
 graph, that automatically scales the y axis as data arrives.

 <http://localhost:8000/model.html> displays the bunny, with its orientation
 yolked to the IMU orientation.
-An optional `?model=` query parameter specifies the URL to an OBJ file, that is used as the model.
 The model is red before the sensor is minimally calibrated, and it fades out when sensor data is not being recieved.

-To switch the MQTT broker for any of these web pages, press the "h" key, edit in the new value, and then reload the page.
+To switch the MQTT broker for any of these web pages: edit in the new value, and then reload the page.
 Note: Each page has its own copy of these settings.
 Changing one will not change the others.

 ## Command-Line Testing

-Copy `config/network.ini.tmpl` to `config/network.ini` and fill in the values.
-If you are running an MQTT broker on your development computer, you may leave the new file unchanged.

-Run `pipenv run mqtt-sub` to run an MQTT client that prints messages to the terminal.
+Run `pipenv run mqtt-sub` to run an MQTT client that subscribes to IMU messages that are sent to the MQTT broker, and relays them to the terminal.

 Run `pipenv run mqtt-pub` to publish a single message to the server.